 The following documents can also be found within the MOP template:

-The NIA Safety Training Course (requires the Adobe Flash player ), an online training venue, provides an overview of human subjects safety surveillance and reporting requirements in clinical research studies.
+The NIA Safety Training Course (available below), an online training venue, provides an overview of human subjects safety surveillance and reporting requirements in clinical research studies.
 The intent of the course is to help clinical study investigators and staff understand and implement NIA and regulatory requirements for safe, high quality clinical research.
 The topics covered include Good Clinical Practice (GCP), Human Subject Protections, Adverse Events and Unanticipated Problems, Safety Monitoring and Reporting Requirements, Safety Monitoring and Oversight: Data and Safety Monitoring Boards (DSMBs) and Safety Officers, Regulatory Requirements and Responsibilities of Principal Investigators, and Data and Safety Monitoring Plans.
 The course requires about 40 minutes to complete.